-pgAdmin is an more advance alternative to phppgadmin.
-It is the most popular and feature rich Open Source administration platform for the PostgreSQL database server.
-Which is available for Linux, Unix, macOS and Windows operating systems.
+pgAdmin is a more advanced alternative to phpPgAdmin.
+It is the most popular and feature-rich Open Source administration platform for the PostgreSQL database server.
+Which is available for Linux, Unix, macOS, and Windows operating systems.

 pgAdmin 4 is the enhanced version and is a complete rewrite of pgAdmin.
-Which includes a desktop version written in NWjs as well as a web application can be directly deployed on a web server.
-The desktop version helps you to access it from local machine, while the web server enables you access from remote system.
+This includes a desktop version written in NWjs as well as a web application that can be directly deployed on a web server.
+The desktop version helps you to access it from the local machine, while the web server enables you to access it from a remote system.

 In this tutorial, you will learn to install pgAdmin 4 on Ubuntu systems.
-Also include the steps to add PostgreSQL server to pgAdmin.
+Also, include the steps to add the PostgreSQL server to pgAdmin.